 Fundraising hinges on active listening, and active listening works best when you lead with empathy: we need to be keeping note of what the donor is directly (and indirectly) communicating.

 This can include what they directly express regarding what they like or don’t like about the organization, how they make their decisions about where to donate, and whether or not this a good time to donate.
-I also encourage you to pay attention to what they are NOT immediately sharing: Have they disliked your organisation’s recent programming?
-Are they unhappy about a staffing change at your organisation?
+I also encourage you to pay attention to what they are NOT immediately sharing: Have they disliked your organization’s recent programming?
+Are they unhappy about a staffing change at your organization?
 Have they recently had a life changing event?

 Leading with empathy will help the potential donor to open up and share more information with you.
-Diagnosing what's really going on with this person, not just with their donation habits, but their life in a larger sense, is essential to building trust that will ideally lead to a stronger relationship between them and your organisation.
+Diagnosing what's really going on with this person, not just with their donation habits, but their life in a larger sense, is essential to building trust that will ideally lead to a stronger relationship between them and your organization.